cfsimplicity/AdaptiveImages/README.md

  - in-memory caching of file path and existence tests to minimise disk access;
  - assuming the source file existence check has been handled by the web server rewrite engine;
- - removal of some configuration options such as the `cache_path` - cached files are stored by convention in folders named by resolution width in the same location as the source image;
  - checking that the bytesize of the resized file is no larger than the original (sometimes downscaling an image can actually increase its file size);

 There are additional file and memory cache maintenance functions to ensure they don't become stale.

 ## Requirements
- - Adobe ColdFusion 9.0.1 (Likely to work on later versions but not tested)
- - Railo 4.2 or Lucee Server 4.5
+ - Lucee Server 4.5 or later
+ - Adobe ColdFusion 11 or later
  - Web server URL rewriting

 ## Usage